-Americans risk traveling over Thanksgiving despite warnings
+Americans Risk Traveling Over Thanksgiving Despite Warnings

 Some were tired of more than eight months of social distancing and determined to spend time with loved ones.

-“I think with the holidays and everything, it’s so important right now, especially because people are so bummed out because of the whole pandemic,” said 25-year-old Cassidy Zerkle of Phoenix, who flew to Kansas City, Missouri, to visit family.
+“I think with the holidays and everything, it’s so important right now, especially because people are so bummed out because of the whole pandemic,” said 25-year-old Cassidy Zerkle of Phoenix, who flew to Kansas City, Missouri, to visit family during what is traditionally one of the busiest travel periods of the year.

 She brought snacks and her own hand sanitizer and said the flight was half full.
 She had a row of seats to herself.